Wr1nGl/lightbar2mqtt_with_miboxer_bridge/README.md

+# lightbar2mqtt_with_miboxer_bridge
+This is modification of [lightbar2mqtt](https://github.com/ebinf/lightbar2mqtt).
+This repository uses code from [esp8266_milight_hub](https://github.com/sidoh/esp8266_milight_hub) to decode miboxer remote signals (I have butchered that repository for the code parts I needed).
+Made for newer remotes (the ones which scrambled packets).
+Tested on C5 remote, if nothing else, it should work on FUT089 as well.
+If you want support for other remotes additional code must be taken from [esp8266_milight_hub](https://github.com/sidoh/esp8266_milight_hub) repository.
+The main goal is to use MiBoxer remote to control xiaomi monitor bar (MQTT for the bar is just bonus).
+Well, control is strong word, it can turn the monitor bar on or off using miboxer remote.
+This bridge can work without HA.
+The bar has no state packets -> on and off is the same command and you cannot check the current status.
+Therefore if you press ON/OFF on your miboxer remote repeatedly you can keep turning the monitor bar on and off.

+The config is partially the same as in [lightbar2mqtt](https://github.com/ebinf/lightbar2mqtt) but there are some changes:
+- use the same ID for remotes and controllers (even if you made them up)
+- remotes are using additional options
+  - number of groups the bridge should react to and specific group IDs.
+0 means all groups.
+- WAIT_TIME_ON_STARTUP
+  - how many seconds should the bridge listen to xiaomi remote packets (if you want to find out your remote ID).
+Set it to 0 if you don't need it.
+- Miboxer remote part
+  - use https://github.com/sidoh/esp8266_milight_hub/blob/master/lib/Radio/MiLightRadioConfig.cpp to find your remote settings.
+  - The setting in the link are: first_address_part, second_address_part, packet_length, channel1, channel2, channel3, preamble, trailer
+  - choose 1 channel you want to liste on for miboxer remote commands
+  - once again, this repository was tested (and made) for C5/FUT089 remotes.
+You can try your luck with coppying the remote setting from [esp8266_milight_hub](https://github.com/sidoh/esp8266_milight_hub), but if the packets are not using scrambling it won't work and the code must be changed.
+I have no way to test that since I own only C5 remote.

+The rest should be the same as [lightbar2mqtt](https://github.com/ebinf/lightbar2mqtt) (can be found below).

+Tested with C5, ESP32 and nRF24L01+ with 5V adapter.

 # lightbar2mqtt

 Control your [Xiaomi Mi Computer Monitor Light Bar](https://www.mi.com/global/product/mi-computer-monitor-light-bar/) with MQTT and add it to Home Assistant!
 All you need is a ESP32, a nRF24 module and a light bar of course.